angularexample/angular-9-seed-app/README.md

   imports: [XxxMessageModule]
 ```

-The service module already has its own ``providers``, so you don't need to do that anywhere else.
+The service module uses ``providedIn``, so you don't need to add it to any ``providers``.

-Then import the service into your compnent or service file as follows:
+Then import the service into your component or service file as follows:

 ```
 import {XxxMessageService} from '@app/xxx-common';